Barnes & Noble Nook: Nook GlowLight

 The Nook Glowlight (marketed as the "nook GlowLight") e-reader was released on October 30, 2013.
 The Glowlight uses a 6-inch touchscreen with E Ink Pearl, Wi-Fi and has a battery life of two months with wireless off; it launched at a US$119 retail price.
 It weighs 175 g with dimensions of 6.5" × 5" × 0.42" and has 4 GB of storage, of which 2 GB is reserved for Nook Store content and 512 MB for additional user content.
 The device uses Android 2.3 Gingerbread and it has an 800 MHz processor with 256 MB of RAM.
 Compared to the Nook Simple Touch Reader, the GlowLight has a white exterior, a brighter screen, a boost in screen resolution to 1024 × 758 and a more durable silicone edge.
 Compared to the Simple Touch, the microSD card slot and page-turn buttons have been removed.
-On November 21, 2014, the Glowlight's price dropped to US$99.

-Nook GlowLight Plus
+Nook GlowLight Plus (6 inch)

-The Nook GlowLight Plus e-reader was released on October 21, 2015, and it features a 6-inch 300ppi Carta E Ink screen with frontlight and touchscreen, Wi-Fi, an aluminum rear shell, six weeks of battery (1,500 mAh) life with wireless off,6.4 by 4.6 by 0.4 inches and weighs 6.9 ounces, and meets IP67, meaning it is waterproof for up to 30 minutes at a maximum depth of 1 meter and is dustproof.
-The Nook software is run on Android 4.4 KitKat and it has 2.8GB of user-accessible storage.
-The GlowLight Plus uses a Freescale i.MX6 1 GHz CPU and has 512MB RAM.
+The Nook GlowLight Plus e-reader was released on October 21, 2015, and it features a 6-inch 300 ppi Carta E Ink screen with frontlight and touchscreen, Wi-Fi, an aluminum rear shell, six weeks of battery (1,500 mAh) life with wireless off,6.4 by 4.6 by 0.4 inches and weighs 6.9 ounces, and meets IP67, meaning it is waterproof for up to 30 minutes at a maximum depth of 1 meter and is dustproof.
+The Nook software is run on Android 4.4 KitKat and it has 2.8 GB of user-accessible storage.
+The GlowLight Plus uses a Freescale i.MX6 1 GHz CPU and has 512 MB RAM.

 Since the device runs Android 4.4, third party apps and launchers can be installed.
 Due to the lack of physical buttons, initial set up to install third party apps is done through a USB connection to a computer.